BattlesnakeOfficial/docs/README.md

-# Battlesnake community documentation
+# Battlesnake Documentation

 This repository contains a rewrite of all [documentation](https://github.com/BattlesnakeOfficial/docs) for Battlesnake, which is made and maintained by the community.
 We aim to not only improve the old docs, but also provide more helpful content.
-One of the topics we want to improve on is ML/AI.

 Contributions are more than welcome, feel free to make a pull request, after you have read the [contributing guide](CONTRIBUTING.md).

 ## Setting up/building the project